bauminao/ansible/README.md

 ### Do an apt-get update on remote host
 - ansible-playbook -i hosts pb/apt_get__update.yml

-In order to use it the most optimzed way, it seems the best underlaying package is: aptitude (apt-get install aptitude)
+In order to use it the most optimized way, it seems the best underlaying package is: aptitude (apt-get install aptitude)